naveenagarwal/simple_hrm/README.md

 simple_hrm
 ==========

-This will be a HRM solution in rails.
+This will be a HRM solution in rails based on Orange HRM.
+This is simple rails application at the moment and eventually will be available as mountable engine.

 Features this HRM application will have